Francesco

 Example 4

-generation chamber crossed by a tube nest made of copper, on each
+a generation chamber crossed by a tube nest made of copper, on

-tube a layer of 2mm of pure Nickel was electroplated, in which
+each tube a layer of 2mm of pure Nickel was electroplated, in

-method of immersion in gaseous environment at the absolute
+with the method of immersion in gaseous environment at the

-pressure of 600 mbar and contemporaneous application of a magnetic
+absolute pressure of 600 mbar and contemporaneous application of

 Tesla obtained by means of a coil wound around the core and